 Mausoleum of Hazrati Imam (Kaffal Shoshiy), Tashkent

-During the Soviet period, when the authorities fought against Islam, the mausoleum of Kaffal Shashi was closed.
-Despite that, worshipers continued to visit it.
-In 1945, the Council of People's Commissars of the Uzbek SSR issued a decree placing the mausoleum under the jurisdiction of the Spiritual Administration of Muslims of Central Asia and Kazakhstan.
+The mausoleum’s history reflects resilience in the face of adversity.
+During the Soviet era, when religious practices were suppressed, the site was closed by the authorities.
+Despite this, devoted worshipers continued to visit it in secret.
+In 1945, a decree by the Council of People's Commissars of the Uzbek SSR returned the mausoleum to the jurisdiction of the Spiritual Administration of Muslims of Central Asia and Kazakhstan, ensuring its preservation and ongoing role as a place of reverence.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Tashkent.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.